Grants

 Health Related Social Needs- Community Capacity Building Funds (CCBF)

-As part of the Oregon Health Plan’s (OHP or Medicaid) Health Related Social Needs (HRSN) benefit to offer climate devices and services, nutrition services and housing supports to members experiencing a qualifying life transition, EOCCO will be granting Community Building Funds (CCBF) to eligible community partners.
-For 2025, EOCCO will award up to $3,532,424.
+As part of the Oregon Health Plan’s (OHP or Medicaid) Health Related Social Needs (HRSN) benefit to offer climate devices and services, nutrition services and housing support to members experiencing a qualifying life transition, EOCCO granted Community Building Funds (CCBF) in 2024 and 2025.

 CCBF Application